SwoonMe uses avatars and audio for its ‘less superficial’ dating app – TechCrunch

 “The dating world always felt super-indexed on looks, given the proliferation of apps like Tinder and Bumble,” Gupta explains.
 “And what I felt was they were not solving my personal need for somebody who wants to connect for a long-term relationship,” she says.

-Gupta began work on SwoonMe during the pandemic, when the market was hungry for new ways to connect people online — a trend that had led the to the launch of audio apps like Clubhouse, and later, its many clones.
+Gupta began work on SwoonMe during the pandemic, when the market was hungry for new ways to connect people online — a trend that had led to the launch of audio apps like Clubhouse and, later, its many clones.
 The founder says she was also inspired by Clubhouse, as it demonstrated the potential in audio-based social networking, including how it could be used for more personal connections.

 “Platforms like Clubhouse have shown that taking video and looks out of the equation allow people to lean into actual topics,” Gupta says.
 “It creates new levels of intimacy and interaction, and we’re basically trying to capture this with SwoonMe, but in the dating world.”